frederic-perez/AmE-dictionary/data/dictionary.md

 __streamlined__ _adj_ :two::hammer: _Streamlined ship._
 __streamside__
 __street name__ _n_ __1__ An alternative name that a person chooses or is given (especially in inner city neighborhoods); _“her street name is Bonbon.”_
+__street trading__ _n_ The selling, or exposing for sale, of articles on certain streets.
+It is an offense in both England and Scotland although under different legislation.
 __streetcar__
 __streetwise__
 __Streisand effect__ _n_ A phenomenon in which attempting to suppress an item of information attracts even more unwanted attention, thus furthering its dissemination.